draeder/bugoff/README.md

 Bugoff creates an SEA encryption pair for every Bugout connection, encrypts each message with a shared secret, then decrypts the message once received by the recipient peer(s).

-## Status (*experimental)
+## Status*
 Bugoff is in an experimental state.
-Some intended features and functionality are not working correctly yet and has not been audited.
+Some intended features and functionality are not working correctly yet and has not been audited:

-- Swarm-wide encryption.
-Although broadcast message encryption is present, it is based on an SEA pair all peers share.
 - Ability to pass in and use Gun SEA pairs.
 This may work if you experiment with it, but it is not built in yet.
-- Gun method chaining has not yet been tested
+- Gun method chaining has not yet been tested, although this is a Gun chain extension.
+- Implement/improve swarm-wide encryption.
+Although broadcast message encryption is present, it is based on an SEA pair all peers share.
-- A bug exists with broadcast message decryption logging `Could not decrypt` to the console, despite decryption occurring successfully
+- A bug exists with broadcast message decryption logging `Could not decrypt` to the console, despite decryption occurring successfully.

 ### Example
 ```js